sayan1an/Rayster/Readme.txt

 vulkan-1.lib
 assimp-vc142-mt.lib

-Note for imgui
+Note for imgui and implot

-Add all imgui files in your project
+Add all imgui/implot files in your project